-7. The Commission has already expressed an opinion on this point in its First Special Report to the Security Council.
-It has pointed out that on the date of the termination of the Mandate there would be "no legally constituted overall security organization in either State, since Arab and Jewish local police will be scattered throughout the country in Arab end Jewish areas without regard to the boundary lines envisaged in the plan of partition.
-Moreover, the Local Arab police in the Jewish State, because of their possible hostility to the work of the Commission, may well constitute an additional security hazard".
-G Economic and Financial Questions
+In the view of the Commission, however, this is an inadequate device.
+The Commission has already expressed its view on this point in its First Special Report to the Security Council.
+It has pointed out that on the date of the termination of the Mandate there would be "no legally constituted overall security organization in either State, since Arab and Jewish local police will be scattered throughout the country in Arab and Jewish areas without regard to the boundary lines envisaged in the plan of partition.
+Moreover, the local Arab police in the Jewish State, because of their possible hostility to the work of the Commission, may well constitute an additional security hazard".

+G. Economic and Financial Questions
-1. The Commission has not yet been able to complete the membership of the preparatory Economic Commission, since none of the several nominees so far approached for the two remaining positions have been able to accept.
-It is expected, however, that are result of steps now being taken the organization of the Preparatory Commission will shortly be completed.

-2. The question for maintaining an adequate flow of imports of allocated foods and fertilizer to Palestine after the termination of the Mandate has been fully considered by the Commission.
-A. serious food shortage, especially of bread cereals, will develop in Palestine after 15 May unless the Commission is able to make effective arrangements for further shipments within the next few weeks.
+- of the Preparatory Economic Commission, since none of the several nominees so far approached for the two remaining positions have been able to accept.
+It is expected, however, that as a result of steps now being taken the Preparatory Economic Commission will shortly be established.
+In the meantime, the functions of the Preparatory Commission are being discharged by members of the Secretariat. - The question of maintaining an adequate flow of imports of allocated foods and fertilizers to Palestine after the termination of the Mandate has been fully considered by the Commission.
+A serious food shortage, especially of bread cereals, oils and fats, will develop in Palestine after 15 May unless the Commission is able to make effective arrangements for further shipments within the next few weeks.
 The Senior Economic Adviser to the Commission, accompanied by a food expert, recently visited London at the invitation of the British Ministry of Food to discuss future food problems in Palestine.
-As a result of these discussions and subsequent deliberations of the Commission, certain specific proposal have now been placed before the Mandatory Power with a view toward ensuring that the food situation in Palestine will be prevented from deteriorating immediately after the termination of the Mandate.
+As a result of these discussions and subsequent deliberations of the Commission, certain specific proposals have now been placed before the Mandatory Power with a view toward ensuring that the food situation in Palestine will be prevented from deteriorating immediately after the termination of the Mandate.
 The arrangements proposed thus far, however, will do no more than meet the needs of Palestine for a few weeks, and the Commission is now considering further plans.
-These plans visualize seeking additional financial assistance by way of a loan for a working capital fund secured against future revenues of Palestine.
+These plans visualize seeking necessary and sufficient financial assistance by way of a loan for a working capital fund secured against future revenues of Palestine.

-3. On 22 February 1948, the Mandatory Power issued a Treasury Order blocking all of the accumulated Palestinian sterling balances held in London and excluding Palestine from the sterling area.
+- 3. On 22 February 1948, the Mandatory Power issued a Treasury Order blocking accumulated Palestinian sterling balances held in London and excluding Palestine from the sterling area.
 This action was taken by the Mandatory Power without prior consultation with the Commission or notification of intention.
-The Commission is now considering the situation created by this Order and is in process of formulating its own plans.
-One consequence of the Order is that the Commission must very shortly negotiate with the Mandatory Power, regarding releases of sterling balances after May 15.

-The Commission has also taken up the question of the future of the Palestine Currency Board.
-It has decided to appoint immediately an observer to attend the regular meetings of the Currency Board, on the suggestion of the Mandatory Power, reserving the position which it will take on this question after 15 May.
-The Commission has also heard, the views of the representatives of the Jewish Agency recording the Currency Board, the relation of Palestine to the sterling area, and the financing of food supplies.
+The Commission is now considering the situation created by this Order and is in process of formulating its own plans. - 4.
+The Commission has also taken up the question of the future of immediately the Palestine Currency Board.
+It has decided to appoint/an observer to attend the regular meetings of the Currency Board, on the suggestion of the Mandatory Power, reserving the position which it will take on this question after 15 May. - 5.
+The Commission has also heard the views of a representative of the Jewish Agency regarding the Currency Board, the relation of Palestine to the sterling area, and the financing of food supplies.